cubiq/vanilla-docs/docs/addons/ranks/using-ranks-as-incentives.html.md

 * Signatures: Give
 * Discussion & Comment Editing: Authors may edit for 1 week

-"Signatures" are snippets of text or images that a user may add to their profile which will show after every commment they make.
+"Signatures" are snippets of text or images that a user may add to their profile which will show after every comment they make.
 You must have the Signatures addon enabled for this to work.

 Discussion & Comment Editing is something that makes forum use more enjoyable for members, but has a high potential for abuse.
 Therefore, only more trusted members should have longer editing time windows.